 To better understand where the documented orphan wells are eligible for closure funding under the REGROW Act, EDF partnered with researchers at McGill University in 2021 to develop a first-of-its-kind geolocated dataset.
 Our updated research in 2022 found more than 120,000 such wells across 30 states.
-Oklahoma could receive hundreds of millions of dollars to plug the 15,531 currently documented orphan wells in the state.
 The REGROW Act makes a critical downpayment in making these dots disappear, with significant environmental, public health and quality of life benefits for surrounding communities and for the climate, while creating or retaining tens of thousands of oilfield services jobs nationwide.